Event Types

 1:1 Match

-This event type allows users to be matched 1 on 1 with other members in a more intimate setting, and for a shorter amount of time.
-Interested parties will opt into the matching experience, be put into a queue and paired randomly with another attendee who’s opted in to the experience.
+This event type allows users to be matched 1 on 1 with other members in a more intimate setting and for a shorter amount of time.
+Interested parties will opt into the matching experience, be put into a queue, and paired randomly with another attendee who’s opted in to the experience.
 Members are paired for a 10 minute video call with another attendee and have the opportunity to approve or disapprove their suggested match without notifying the other party.
 Those who do engage in this feature can access their match history from the Match tab, too.
 This feature is available 24/7 to members at the community level (if turned on), or you can set aside time in your event’s agenda to direct attendees to engage in this networking opportunity.

 1:1 Match events have no capacity limit to the number of attendees who can participate and engage in the networking event.